nickeblewis/nicklewis-net-8/web/blog/ideas.md

 2020 is approaching fast and a whole new decade beckons.
 Recent tech has been just too damn exciting and I think it will become more so in the next decade.
 I have set aside some time to jot down a number of things I wish to explore and share with you via this blog next year and way beyond that.
 I'm buzzing!

+I pick out 10 (1 for each year in the decade, see what I did there?) things that will evolve so rapidly in the next few years, god knows what they will be like in 2030?
+Well if this post still exists at that point in time, we can look back and see...

+I will delve more into all of these topics in 2020 as I explore each one in more depth, I've always fancied improving the automation of our home and perhaps investing in a solar panel or two.

+- [ ] ten subjects I can rabbit on about
+- Smartphones as main cameras, has the time come?
+  - quality is now very good, not just "good" but "very good" plus the computational or AI possibilities open up a whole host of choices for people to edit their images on the go.
+Will the time come when you no longer need to download to a PC to edit?
+I can confidently say that it is already possible right mnow
+- Drones and unmanned flight
+- Future of photography
+- Home automation
+- Electric cars
+- Self-powered homes
+- Super powerful laptops
+- Artificial Intelligence
+- The future of the Web and Mobile
+- Programming in the 2020s
+- The future of work

+- [ ] Maybe...
+- Will we eat less meat?
+- The future of medicine
+- Will any of us experience space flight?
+- Social media
+- Banking
+- ??
+- ??
+- ??
+- ??
+- ??

 # Connecting IA Writer with this site
 - did have it working but now don't